ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref.rst

    * - :ref:`kafka-topics-command-ref`
      - Create and delete Kafka topics.
    * - :ref:`kamanja-command-ref`
-     - Start/stop Kamanja engine, general operations for the cluster, and manage metadata.
+     - Start/stop Kamanja engine on a single node, general operations for the cluster, and manage metadata.
    * - :ref:`setpaths-command-ref`
      - Perform string replacement on items in the template files